 People need to be knowledgeable about their family history of cancer in parents, siblings, grandparents, uncles, aunts, and cousins.
 Knowing the type of cancer they had and the age they were diagnosed with that cancer may be critical in determining if genetic testing is warranted and if insurance will cover the testing cost.

-At the Community Cancer Center, a Registered Nurse will meet with individuals to educate them about the testing process and to discuss the possible benefits and limitations of testing.
+At Carle Cancer Institute Normal, a Registered Nurse will meet with individuals to educate them about the testing process and to discuss the possible benefits and limitations of testing.

-For more information about genetic testing at the Community Cancer Center please call 309-451-2210.
+For more information about genetic testing at Carle Cancer Institute Normal please call 309-451-2210.